shyampurk/tto-bluemix/README.md

 1. Open the [ttoServer.py](ttoServer/ttoServer.py) file and modify the following

-    In function mongoInit(), change the value of varible uri to
+    In function mongoInit(), change the value of variable uri to

         mongodb://<dbuser>:<dbpassword>@<dburi>/newttobackground